 In addition to the statutory penalties and sanctions that come with a violent crime conviction in Hernando County, Sumter County, or Citrus County, there is the lifelong social stigma of being a violent offender that can be hard to shake.
 If you have been arrested on a violent crime offense such as assault or battery in Hernando County, Sumter County, Citrus County, or the surrounding areas, including Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, and Bushnell, The Law Office of Ashley Aulls, P.A. understands the need for a strong and comprehensive defense of your rights against such charges.

-Guided by a family history of successful legal professionals and over 20 years of his own experience defending clients like you, Ashley Aulls treats his clients with respect.
+Guided by a family history of successful legal professionals, Ashley Aulls treats his clients with respect.
 He educated them on their case and its path through the criminal process every step of the way, while maintaining open lines of communication.
 To begin planning your defense against a violent crime charge like robbery in Spring Hill, call (352) 593-4115 today to set up your consultation with The Law Office of Ashley Aulls, P.A..

 Hernando County Violent Crime Information Center

 - Resources for Violent Crime in Hernando County